 Certified Specialist Pins and Certificates:

 Specialty specific certification pins will be distributed during Photo & Information Session.
-Certificates were mailed in the Autumn; if you have not received your certificate contact our office at 703/706-8520 or via email at email@example.com.
+Certificates will be mailed out in Autumn.

 Photos Due to time limitations, specialist photos will ONLY be taken during rehearsal.
 Each specialist will be photographed with the Specialty Council Chair of his/her specialty area, and be provided with information that will allow them to retrieve a complimentary photo after CSM.